atosorigin/grafana-weathermap-panel/docs/EN/editor/coordinates-space-link.md

 ![saisie oriented link](../../screenshots/editor/coordinates/screen-oriented-link/obligatoire.jpg)

-les informations obligatoires pour afficher les points sont :
+The required information to display the points is :

 ### Label

-il s'agit d'une clé permettant d'ajouter le résultat d'une valeur à des paramètres
+This is a key to add the result of a value to the parameters

 ### orientation

-2 orientations sont possibles :
+2 orientations are possible:

-- monodirectionnel
+- monodirectional
-- birectionnel
+- bi-directional

 ### Position

-Un lien se fait par 2 points A et B
+A link is made by 2 points A and B

-c'est pourquoi chaque point à ces coordoonées, en position X et Y
+therefore each point at these coordoonées, in position X and Y

 ### Incurved

-Il est possible d'ajouter un point pour faire une courbe incurved
+It is possible to add a point to make a curved curve.

-pour cela, vous ajoutez un nouveau point en position X et Y
+To do this, you add a new point C in the X and Y position.

 ## Main metric

-une page dédiée pour remplir les champs sont disponible [ici](coordinates-space-main-metric.md)
+A dedicated page to fill in the fields is available [here](coordinates-space-main-metric.md)

 ## Auxiliary metrics

-to be continued...
+A dedicated page for filling in the fields is available [here](coordinates-auxiliary-metric.md)

 ## Manage link

-une page dédiée pour remplir les champs sont disponible [ici](coordinates-manage-link.md)
+A dedicated page to fill in the fields is available [here](coordinates-manage-link.md)

 ## Text object

-une page dédié pour remplir les champs sont disponible [ici](coordinates-text-object.md)
+A dedicated page to fill in the fields is available [here](coordinates-text-object.md)

-## lowerLimit
+## LowerLimit

-une page dédié pour remplir les champs sont disponible [ici](coordinates-lower-limit.md)
+A dedicated page to fill in the fields is available [here](coordinates-lower-limit.md)